ankit-prabhavak/TomatoLeafAI/README.md

 # TomatoLeafAI

-**TomatoLeafAI** is a deep learning–based image classification model designed to detect common diseases in tomato plant leaves with high accuracy.
-Leveraging a custom-built **Convolutional Neural Network (CNN) architecture**, this model delivers high-accuracy disease diagnosis directly from tomato leaf images, making it ideal for practical, real-world agricultural applications.
-It is designed for both educational clarity and future-ready integration with cloud and mobile platforms.

-This project is a key module within **Project Kisan** : An AI-driven initiative focused on empowering small and marginal farmers with accessible, technology-based agricultural solutions.
-TomatoLeafAI aims to assist farmers in identifying crop health issues early, reducing crop losses, and improving yield through timely interventions and expert recommendations.

----
+TomatoLeafAI is a deep learning image classifier to detect diseases in tomato plant leaves.
+It uses a custom Convolutional Neural Network (CNN) to classify images into Early Blight, Late Blight, or Healthy categories.
+This project is a part of **Project Kisan** – an AI initiative to assist farmers with crop disease detection and other services.

-## 🚀 Features
+## Features

-- Detects tomato leaf conditions:
+- Detects:
   - Early Blight
   - Late Blight
-  - Healthy
+  - Healthy Leaves
-- Built using a custom **Convolutional Neural Network (CNN)** for improved accuracy and control.
-- Supports deployment on:
-  - Mobile devices via **TensorFlow Lite**
-  - Cloud via **Firebase ML Kit**
-- Written in clean, beginner-friendly **Python** code

----
+- CNN model trained with high accuracy
+- Deployment-ready for mobile (TensorFlow Lite) and cloud (Firebase)
+- Simple Python code for learning and customization

-## 🛠 Tech Stack
+## Tech Stack

-- Python 3.x
+- Python 3
 - TensorFlow / Keras
 - OpenCV
 - tqdm
-- Custom CNN architecture
+- Flask

----

-## 📁 Folder Structure
+## Folder Structure

 ```text
 project-kisan-disease/